-A young Pu Er tea selected deep in the Yongde forest (Lincang) central Yunnan.
+A young Pu er tea selected deep in the Yongde forest (Lincang) central Yunnan.

-Plucked by hand and aged since 1999 by successive charcoal roasting, this high mountain tea offers an infusion with glossy black leaves and warm fragrances.
-Its liquor is rounded, velvety and deploys a broad range of aromatic nuances, with accents through woods and vanilla to notes of iodine (seaweed) and empyreumatics (coffee, caramel).
-The finish is gentle and deep.
+Plucked by hand and aged since 2004 by successive charcoal roasting, this high mountain tea offers an infusion with glossy black leaves and warm fragrances.

-A young Pu Er with surprising fruity, floral and camphorous aromas.
+A young Pu er with surprising fruity, floral and camphorous aromas.
 Produced from century old trees in Mr. Mei's garden, this lot will remind some of Chinese green tea, but also reveal an exceptional aromatic intensity and length.
 Its generous texture, full of honey, flowers and wild herbs, is fully appreciated on multiple infusions.

-From one of Yunnan’s most prized terroirs (a favorite among collectors), this 2003 Yiwu Pu Er is made from hundred year old tea trees.
-Great quality harvest and controlled aging in Hong Kong combine for a deep and complex tea.
+From one of Yunnan’s most prized terroirs (a favorite among collectors), this 2003 Yiwu Pu er is made from hundred year old tea trees.

 Without venturing far into Laos we find farmers producing tea using the ancestral methods of Yunnan.
 In Phong Sali, producers work their teas with great care, rivaling (and even occasionally surpassing) the quality those of their famous neighbors… often at much lower prices.